amburu4159/MechaCar_Statistical_Analysis/README.md

     the fuel economy,
     the safety rating

-The null hypothesis would be each performance metrics is statistically similar between the MechaCar prototype and vehicles from the other manufacturers.
+The null hypothesis would be each performance metrics is statistically similar between the MechaCar prototype and vehicles from other manufacturers.

 We would use a one-way ANOVA test.
 This test is used to compare means across a number of groups.
 So, in this analysis we would compare the means for each metric across the different manufacturers.